Petronėlė Gerlikienė: Life and works

 She was encouraged by her daughter-in-law, who brought pieces of cardboard and paint from her son's (professional painter) studio.
 Petronele was amazed that she could paint so quickly and effortlessly.
 She always had a clearly formed idea of the painting, its composition, and combinations of colours in her head.
 She painted fast, hurrying as if in oblivion, without sketches, dabbing paint directly from the tube, mixing the colours right on the cardboard or canvas.
 First, with a dry brush, with its stem (“why stroke and daub needlessly”), Petronele would outline the place of the main character.
 She only used a palette for putting paint tubes on it.
 Like this, in one fell swoop, she created her first painting, Under the Maple, Under the Green One…: “This is after the song “under the maple, under the green one, there's a young lad lying…” and, of course, a young girl is handing her heart to him.
 The girl's heart is always bigger than the boy's."

 The very next day she demanded a large piece of cardboard – she intended to draw The Ship – Noah's Ark.
 Petronele outlined a big oval – the ship and began placing people aboard.
 First of all, she drew Noah and his seven daughters, then animals and birds, a couple of each.
 Noah and his daughters are rowing.
 Noah often turns and watches his eldest daughter in the stern, because his wife is very old and she only sits by the chest with her cane.
 "In this way, the human race has survived..."

-Petronele Gerlikiene's most mature and emotionally strongest works, The Sorrowful One, A Mother, The Virgin, and Benefaction are broad-brush works and extremely poignant.
-Each work has a diversity of colours, a freedom of composition, and a powerful sense of wholeness.
-The emotional expressiveness and inner strength allows the comparison of her paintings to works of professional painters.
-Moreover, Gerlikiene's works often surpass those made by professionals in terms of originality of the vision, uniqueness of interpretation, and humour.
+Petronele Gerlikiene's works, The Sorrowful One, A Mother, The Virgin, and Benefaction are considered broad-brush works and poignant.

-Petronele's most characteristic way of expression is colour.
-One of the most painterly yet most laconic pictures is The Sorrowful One, she uses only three colours: red, black and white.
-Her intuitive feeling for colour dictates her very unusual and unexpected colour combinations.
+Many consider that her works also have a diversity of colours, composition, and a sense of wholeness.